ishan-mishra/sample-website-2/index.md

 ## Welcome to my Website!

+I am an astronomy graduate student at Cornell University.
+Learn more about my interests [here](/about/about.md).
+To learn more about my background, check out my [CV](/cv/CV.pdf).

 You can use the [editor on GitHub](https://github.com/BastienBrugger/BastienBrugger.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.